ihavethatonvinyl/blog/content/liner-notes/406-a-house-haunted-with-music.md

 We moved into the house—number 406—in May 2004.
 We had been living in a basement apartment in my grandmother’s house since 1990.
 I lived through an entire marriage and divorce in that basement, gave birth to my second child while living there, and welcomed a new partner into the house in 1999.
 After a while, we had to get out.
 We needed air.
 We needed space.

 My father bought the mother/daughter house because my partner was not working—a recurring theme throughout this story—and we just couldn’t afford it.
-But he wanted more for my kids than a stuffy, small apartment in the basement of the house of his mother, who had passed away while I was living there.
-So we moved—my two kids, who were 11 and 14 at the time, my partner, my youngest sister and her husband, and me—dragging all our detritus with us, including the emotional baggage I was trying to escape.
+But dad wanted more for my kids than a stuffy, small apartment in the basement of the house of his mother, who had passed away while I was living there.
+So we moved in —my two kids, who were 11 and 14 at the time, my partner, my youngest sister and her husband, and me—dragging all our detritus with us, including the emotional baggage I was trying to escape.
 My sister and brother-in-law moved upstairs; we got the main floor.

 On move-in day, we unceremoniously dropped our belongings into the living room little by little, making many trips to the old apartment—just a few blocks away—to retrieve the belongings we wanted to keep.
 The furniture, of course, but also all the things that represented us; the graphic novels and video games, the CDs and records, the seemingly endless supply of comic book and Star Wars action figures, and a treasure trove of VHS and DVD movies.